Rational links and DT invariants of quivers: Quivers and rational linksge

-In the introduction we have stated Theorem~\ref{thm:knots}, which strengthens Theorem~\ref{thm:links} in the case of knots.
-We isolate its first claim in the following theorem: \begin{thm} The generating functions for the colored HOMFLY-PT polynomials of rational knots $K_{p/q}$ can be brought into \textit{polynomial quiver form}, i.e. in almost quiver form such that every summand has an additional q-Pochhammer factor of length given by the sum of all summation indices, see Definition~\ref{def:knotty}. \end{thm}
+In the introduction we have stated Theorems~\ref{thm:knots} and~\ref{thm:links} which specify the sizes of the quivers that should be associated to knots and links.
+These are generally smaller than the quivers that are obtained by Theorem~\ref{thm:links-full}.
+In this section we will prove the following reformulations: \begin{theorem} The generating functions for the colored HOMFLY-PT polynomials of rational knots $K_{u/v}$ can be brought into \textit{polynomial quiver form}, see Definition~\ref{def:knotty}, with $u$ summation indices.
+This means, there are $S,A\in \Z^u$ and a $u\times u$ symmetric integer matrix $Q_{K_{u/v}}$, such that

-In order to prove Theorem~\ref{thm:knots}, we will also use an iterative algorithm which progresses along the continued fraction expansion of the rational number indexing the rational knot.
-However, unlike in the proof of Theorem~\ref{thm:links}, we should not considered individual crossings and finally the closure operation, but we cluster several of these operations together and study their action on the skein module elements of tangles, which are already in almost quiver form.

-We first discuss the cluster consisting of the last top twist and the closure operation.